ethereum/portal-network-specs/beam-sync.md

 Beam Sync is a new strategy to transition from an empty client node to a full-state, fully-validating node on the network.
 It borrows heavily from the current "Fast Sync" approach.

-#### Fast Sync

-This writeup assumes familiarity with Fast Sync and supporting devp2p protocols like `GetNodeData`.
+> This writeup assumes familiarity with Fast Sync and supporting devp2p protocols like `GetNodeData`.

 #### Beam Sync Benefits

-Beam Sync provides several important benefits, to both the syncing node, and the broader network health.
+Beam Sync provides several important benefits, to both the syncing node, and the broader network health:
-For example:

 - The "Fast" syncing experience is very slow, taking days before any queries or validation can be done on the new node.
 Beam Sync has the promise of syncing to a useable node in minutes.